hamstar/Linux-Libraries/README.md

 wanted all the content of each type to be present in the folders in my `$HOME` folder but clearly can't fit everything physically in that folder.

+**Note: The files and folders created by this script are pretty much read only, moving them around will have no effect on the actual filesystem**

 # Installation

 You can install it manually by copying the `usr` folder to your `/` directory as root.